Ramy-Badr-Ahmed/beta-faircore4eosc/app/Modules/SwhApi/README.md

 > #### Archive Methods:

 - Submit an archival request to SWH for the defined SW origin and receive the first status response accordingly.

+> There are two variants for this method.

+I) Non-static save method:

 | `Class static` Method     | Method `$options` (defaults)                                                                          | Returns                                                                             | `SWH` Endpoint                                                                                                                                       | `HTTP` Method |
 |---------------------------|-------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|